orkhanahmadov/eloquent-repository/README.md

 ``` php
 $userRepository->find(1);
 ```
 Finds user with given primary key and returns model instance.
-If model is not available method will throw `Illuminate\Database\Eloquent\ModelNotFoundException` exception.
+If model is not available `Illuminate\Database\Eloquent\ModelNotFoundException` exception will be thrown.

 **Return all users with given "where" statement:**
 ``` php